 - Store: Store in an airtight container in the refrigerator for 3-4 days.

 - Freeze: Make sure you use high fat cream or evaporated milk, then store it in an airtight container or in Ziploc bags in the freezer for up to 3 months.
-Add cream to it once you reheat it.

 Want to save this recipe?